 Finally, the conversation explores the duality of AI's impact on equity.
 While AI holds potential for groundbreaking advancements in creating inclusive opportunities, it also has the propensity to exacerbate existing biases if not managed thoughtfully.
 The need for AI solutions that promote equity rather than hinder it is underscored, highlighting the importance of inclusive policymaking and continuous evolution of educational frameworks to ensure no one is left behind in the digital revolution.

-Ed Post Senior Digital Manager Lisa Hollenbach talks with author Elisa Stad about her children's...
+In this conversation, Ed Post Senior Digital Manager Lisa Hollenbach talks with Dr. Irvin Scott,...

 The story you tell yourself about your own math ability tends to become true.
 This isn’t some Oprah aphorism about attracting what you want from the universe.
 Well, I guess it kind of is, but...